prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/gtx-1080-ti.md

 <li><a href="#best-power-supply-for-gtx-1080-ti" id="markdown-toc-best-power-supply-for-gtx-1080-ti">Best Power Supply for GTX 1080 Ti</a></li>
 </ul>

+Nvidia announces a new card, and everyone is freaking out.

+But which one should you choose?

 Have you ever wondered why there are so many different models of the same exact graphics card?

 I sure have, that’s why I freakin’ researched it.

-We're going to be taking a look at the 5 best GTX 1080 Ti models.
+**In this post, we're going to highlight the 5 best GTX 1080 Ti graphics cards on the market, and we'll also explain why there are so many versions of the same card in the first place!**

 ## 5 Best GTX 1080 Ti Graphics Cards